150 & counting!

 Today, we’re extremely proud to support over 7,000 blind and partially sighted people every year across Lancashire and Sefton, through a wide range of high impact services.

-Our work aims to support people through any stage of the sight loss journey including emotional and practical support at the point of diagnosis, specialist low vision clinics which aim to support people with everyday living, an extensive outdoor pursuit’s programme, social groups and much more.
+Our work aims to support people through any stage of the sight loss journey.
+Services offered include emotional and practical support at the point of diagnosis, specialist low vision clinics which aim to support people with everyday living, an extensive outdoor pursuit’s programme, social groups and much more.

-All services offered at Galloway’s, work towards ensuring that nobody in the local community has to face sight loss alone or without the right support.
+All services offered at Galloway’s, aim to ensure that nobody in the local community has to face sight loss alone or without the right support.

 The next 150 years

-Looking forward, we know there’s so much more we can do for people in our community living with sight loss, we know that we need to ensure we’re at the top of our field to provide the support needed the most.
+Looking forward, we know there’s so much more we can do for those living with sight loss in our community.
+We know that we need to ensure we’re at the top of our field to provide the support needed the most.
 But we also know we can’t do this without the continued support of our local community.
-There are lots of ways you can support our work, our next 150 years and the increasing number of people living with sight loss in Lancashire and Sefton.
+There are lots of ways you can support our work, our next 150 years, and the increasing number of people living with sight loss in Lancashire and Sefton.

 Can you contribute to our “looking back” display?